 When you take your fixie up a hill, you have no choice but to get up in the saddle and push your pedals.
 There just isn’t any option to go to the lowest gear and spin your way up.

-What do you think your riding, a mountain bike?
-No.
+What do you think you are riding?
+A mountain bike?
+No!

 Because you have no choice in the matter.
-That’s the great thing and also the curse of having no free wheel to coast with.
-Your legs will go round and round whether you want them too or not.
+That’s the great thing and also the curse of having no freewheel to coast with.
+Your legs will go round and round whether you want them to or not.

 The unavoidable high cadence levels will help your muscles remain supple and flexible.
 By not allowing your legs to stop, muscles won’t get a chance to stiffen up when you coast.
 If you don’t learn to deal with this new rhythm, all that will happen is you will bounce up and down on the saddle in a panicked fashion and increase the chances of falling off.

-And in the ER afterwards you can appreciate the high quality skinnies in all their internal detail as the surgeons cut them off your legs.
+In the ER afterward, you can appreciate the high-quality skinnies in all their internal detail as the surgeons cut them off your legs.

 Fixies come with the bare minimum of bits and bobs.
 Whatever else people in the know might know, they know that your average Fixie is lighter than it should be by just looking at it.